AlexJozwicki/fluo/README.md

 - [Advanced Usage](#advanced-usage)
 - [Colophon](#colophon)

-## Comparing RefluxJS with Facebook Flux
+## Comparing Fluo with Facebook Flux

-The goal of the refluxjs project is to get this architecture easily up and running in your web application, both client-side or server-side.
+The goal of the Fluo project is to get this architecture easily up and running in your web application, both client-side or server-side.
 There are some differences between how this project works and how Facebook's proposed Flux architecture works:

-You can read more in this [blog post about React Flux vs Reflux](http://spoike.ghost.io/deconstructing-reactjss-flux/).
+You can read more in this [blog post about React Flux vs Reflux (Fluo)](http://spoike.ghost.io/deconstructing-reactjss-flux/).

 ### Similarities with Flux

-Some concepts are still in Reflux in comparison with Flux:
+Some concepts are still in Fluo in comparison with Flux:

 * There are actions
 * There are data stores